 Danielle leads the firm's Lifeline program team

 , and is deeply involved in policy, legal and business matters for her clients at both the federal and state levels.
 She represents multiple top-10 eligible telecommunications carriers ("ETCs").
-She has obtained ETC designations and assisted with regulatory compliance for clients in over twenty-five states.
+She has obtained ETC designations and assisted with regulatory compliance for clients in over 25 states.
 At the federal level, Danielle advocates for Lifeline ETCs on a daily basis before the FCC and the program administrator, USAC.

 She is also a co-chair of the firm’s E-rate program team

 .
-She represents many large and small providers of E-rate services, such as cable operators, telecommunications providers and equipment suppliers.
+She represents many large and small providers of E-rate services, such as cable operators, telecommunications providers, and equipment suppliers.
 Her experience in E-rate includes successfully guiding a client through a multi-year audit of its E-rate funding, appealing denials of funding, and responding to PIA reviews.
 Danielle was heavily involved in the FCC’s recent E-rate modernization proceeding in which she represented multiple stakeholders that successfully influenced the final rules that were adopted.

 Danielle is a "go to" lawyer for USAC audits of Lifeline, E-rate and High Cost disbursements, as well as audits of universal service contributions (USF fees and FCC Form 499 reporting).
-She represents many large and small entities navigate the byzantine USF contribution rules and requirements.
+She assists many large and small entities navigate the byzantine USF contribution rules and requirements.